Rob Kelly

-Robert Anthony Kelly (born 21 December 1964) is a former English footballer and manager who is currently the assistant manager at Wigan Athletic in the Championship.
+Robert Anthony Kelly (born 21 December 1964) is an English former footballer and manager.
+He is currently assistant manager at Reading.

 He is best known for his spell as manager of Leicester City, as well as being assistant manager at several clubs, he has also been a caretaker manager at Preston North End, Sheffield Wednesday, Nottingham Forest and West Bromwich Albion.

 Playing career

 Kelly began his career at Leicester City, making his debut as a 19-year-old in a home game against Sunderland at the end of the 1983/84 season.
 He also had a brief loan spell at Tranmere Rovers.
 After making 18 starts for the Foxes (plus nine substitute appearances) and scoring one goal, he joined Wolverhampton Wanderers in 1986.

 As a youngster, he also received a call up to represent Ireland at youth level.

 Coaching career

 In 1989, Kelly was forced to retire aged just 24 after sustaining a back injury, and initially took the job of youth team coach at Wolverhampton Wanderers.
 He then trained as a journalist at the Wolverhampton Express & Star, before returning to football again, first back in the Wolverhampton Wanderers coaching set-up.
 He then moved to Watford as youth team coach, Blackburn Rovers as Academy Director, and then Leicester City.